 Does track use affect my Aston Martin insurance?

-Standard car insurance does not cover track use.
-If you plan to take your Aston Martin on track days, separate track day insurance is needed.
-Any damage sustained at a circuit will not be covered by your regular policy.
+Standard car insurance in Australia does not cover track use.
+If you take your Aston Martin to a circuit, separate track day insurance is required.
+Any damage sustained during a track event will not be covered by your regular comprehensive policy.

 Can young drivers insure an Aston Martin?

-Insuring an Aston Martin as a young driver (under 25) is difficult and expensive.
-Many insurers have minimum age requirements for luxury sports cars.
-If cover is available, premiums for young drivers will be significantly higher than standard rates.
+Insuring an Aston Martin as a driver under 25 is difficult and very expensive.
+Many Australian insurers apply minimum age requirements or substantial loadings for ultra-luxury sports cars.
+Premiums for young drivers will be dramatically higher than standard rates if cover is available at all.

 Compare Aston Martin Insurance Estimates Now

-Find the right cover for your Aston Martin.
-Compare estimates from Australian providers - it's 100% free.
+Find cover that suits your Aston Martin.
+Compare estimates from Australian providers - 100% free, no obligation.

 Get Free Estimates